jacobleblanc-cs/jacobleblanc-cs/README.md

-- My name is jacob, or @jacob-devel on here
+- Jacob LeBlanc
+- App State 2024
+- Studying CS and Math
-- I am interested in low level programming and open source software
+- Interested in low-level and systems programming, operating systems, and open source software